 Increased wages also come with increased NICs and income tax contributions for employers, as well as a higher amount needing to be placed into auto enrolment pension schemes.
 This increasing financial burden could see some already distressed businesses being pushed to breaking point, particularly if they are unprepared for the increases.
 Here is what you need to know about paying the National Living Wage (NLW) or National Minimum Wage (NMW), and what you should do if you are unable to meet these costs.

 Both represent the minimum level an employee must be paid; however, the difference in which one is applicable to any given individual comes down to their age.
-The NLW is applied to those aged 25 and above; NMW is given to anyone below 25.
-For the 2019/20 tax year, the NLW is £8.21 an hour which is applicable to all workers above the age of 25.
+The NLW is applied to those aged 23 and above; NMW is given to anyone below 23.
+For the 2023/24 tax year, the NLW is £10.42 an hour which is applicable to all workers aged 23 and over.
 Rates for NMW are slightly more complicated as they are tiered according to age.
 They are as follows:

 As contributions to auto enrolment pension schemes are based on a percentage of qualifying earnings, any increase to an employee’s salary will likewise see you having to pay more towards their pension.

-Just as with the National Minimum and Living Wage rates, pension contribution levels also rose in April 2019, going up to 8% of qualifying earnings.
+Pension contribution levels rose in April 2019, going up to 8% of qualifying earnings.
 While employees will bear the brunt of this, having to contribute 5% of this amount, employers’ contributions make up the remaining 3%.

 Quite simply – yes.
 These are the legal minimum rates you must pay to any employee regardless of the hours they work, length of service, or the duration of their contract.
 Failure to remunerate employees accordingly is against the law.